UdayaKrishnanM/To-Do-Private/README.md

 # What is this?

-This is a TodoList app built with ReactJs & React Bootstrap.
+This is a TodoList app built with ReactJs & React Bootstrap where user can register using mail and login.
 It is a simple app that allows you to add and mark as complete a task and store it in the browser's local storage.
 It also allows you to empty the list from the DOM and local storage.

 # How to run